 1. Take breaks.
 As your body becomes tired, it becomes more susceptible to injury.
 Even if you don’t feel tired, taking consistent breaks is an excellent way to rest, replenish your energy, and rehydrate.

 2. Pay attention to weather.
 Snow blindness, whiteouts, windchills, and sun glare can make winter sports dangerous.
 If these conditions are forecasted, it may be best to stay home.
 Another benefit of checking the weather is that it helps you choose proper clothing and equipment.
 Lastly, always wear glasses or goggles to protect your eyes from the sun.

 3. Enjoy with friends.
 It’s always more fun participating in activities with friends.
 If you’re severely injured on a ski slope, you may not be able to get help for yourself.
 A nearby friend may be able to flag someone down for help.

 4. Stay in shape.
 Winter sports are a lot of fun but they’re also physically demanding.
 Like many physical activities, you can use muscles you didn’t know you had.
 Staying in shape can help prevent injuries.

 5. Warm up appropriately.
-Not only should you be physically fit, spending time warming up is critical to preventing injuries.
+Not only should you be physically fit, but spending time warming up is critical to preventing injuries.
 Cold weather makes muscles, ligaments, and tendons tighten.
 Engage in light exercises and gentle stretching for approximately 5-10 minutes beforehand.

 7. Don’t push yourself beyond your skill level.
-Understand your strengths and weakness and participate in winter sports accordingly.
+Understand your strengths and weaknesses and participate in winter sports accordingly.
 If you’ve never skied before, consider taking a lesson versus going right out onto the slopes.
 If you’re trying snowshoeing for the first time, consider walking in your yard before hitting the trails.

 Check out our other blogs for additional safety tips

-Do you have any tips you'd like to share?
-I’d love to hear them; please share them in the box below.
+Do you have any suggestions or information you'd like to share?
+I’d love to hear from you.
+Please share them in the box below.